Kong/docs.konghq.com/app/enterprise/0.35-x/deployment/installation/docker.md

                   cassandra:3
     ```

-    If you wish to use a PostgreSQL container:
+    If using a PostgreSQL container:

     ```bash
     $ docker run -d --name kong-database \